dpays/esteem8app.github.io/docs/work-the-system/strategies/development-strategies/Developement-strategy.md

   * "ESTEEM8 Questions"
   * "ESTEEM8 Ideas"
   * "ESTEEM8 Bugs"
-  * Other publications can be posted as needed
+  * Post other publications as needed
 * Continue development.
  * Purpose new features on steem or take the features purposed by users in "ESTEEM8 Features proposal" publication.
  * Timely develop these features based on value on steem and more parameters.